Hiya! I’m Cheryl, and I’m so happy you’re here!

 Is The Real Food Geek a Weight Loss Blog?

 The focus of The Real Food Geek is to deliver healthy, affordable, simple, and incredibly tasty recipes made with real food ingredients.
-Although the story of how The Real Food Geek came to fruition includes my personal weight loss efforts and initial steps towards better health, The Real Food Geek is not a weight-loss centered food blog, nor does it claim to solve health complaints.
+Although the story of how The Real Food Geek came to fruition includes my personal weight loss efforts and initial steps towards better health, The Real Food Geek is not a weight-loss-centered food blog, nor does it claim to solve health complaints.

 That said, each recipe contains nutritional information so you can choose the best recipes to suit your own specific needs.